tloi/LinxConfiguration/README.md

   </VirtualHost>
   ```
   - Enable the virtual host `sudo a2ensite catalog`
+14. Configure the local timezone to UTC
+  - Run `sudo dpkg-reconfigure tzdata` and then choose UTC

 15. Install and configure PostgreSQL
   - `sudo apt-get install libpq-dev python-dev`